klaa97/py-mozilla-url_hash/README.md

 # Usage
 You can import the python file in your library, or you can mass-fix a DB with url_fix with:

-` python url_fix fullpathdoplacesqlite `
+` python url_fix.py fullpathdoplacesqlite `

 Importing the file, you'll need to pass as argument the connection to the database.
-A toy example is oldreddit.py, that lets you convert all of your https://reddit.com links into https://old.reddit.com link.
+A toy example is oldreddit.py, that lets you convert all of your https://reddit.com links into https://old.reddit.com link, usage is the same as url_fix.py.
 # Reference
 https://dxr.mozilla.org/mozilla-central/source/mfbt/HashFunctions.h